Sun – Planets Trail

 Powerful solar winds and radiation pressure from the young Sun blew away the remaining gas and dust from the protoplanetary disk, influencing the final formation of planets and other celestial bodies in the solar system.
 This clearing process took several million years.

-Today, the Sun is a G2V spectral type star, approximately halfway through its 10-billion-year life cycle.
+Today, the Sun is a star, approximately halfway through its 10-billion-year life cycle.
 It continues to fuse hydrogen into helium in its core, providing the essential light and heat that sustain life on Earth.